XYZ (Andy Summers album): Reception

 Summers put together a six-piece band and toured extensively to promote the album, augmenting the set list with Police material such as "Tea in the Sahara" and "Omega Man", the latter of which had never been played live by The Police.
-Both the single and the album failed to chart, prompting Summers to return to the kind of instrumental music he had explored on the two albums he had recorded with Robert Fripp for most of his future career.
+Both the single and the album failed to chart, prompting Summers, for most of his future career, to return to the kind of instrumental music he had explored on the two albums he had recorded with Robert Fripp.